austinmama/vsrx/vsrx-basics.md

 The vSRX has two available licenses:

-* The Standard license
+* Standard
-* The Content Security Bundle license.
+* Content Security Bundle (CSB)

-Detailed information on these licenses can be found in the Juniper documentation topic <JUNIPER TOPIC NAME>.
-{: note}

-The vSRX license can either be specified when the Gateway is first ordered or it can be changed after it is provisioned.
+For information on the features offered with these licenses, refer to [Choosing a vSRX License](/docs/infrastructure/vsrx?topic=vsrx-getting-started#choosing-license.

 To view your current license, perform the following procedure: